10 Feb Complete Guide to Accents for Advertising

 When You Must Include Accents in Advertising

 There are some beliefs that if a business is trying to be flirty and playful, then they must go with an Australian English accent in the advertising.
 On the other hand, if a brand wants to convey poshness and luxury, they should include a UK accent in the advertising.
+Check out British Voice Actor Bruce Duncan for the perfect UK accent.

 Now, the next step is to determine when to include accents.
 Figuring out the right time to use accents is a lot more complicated than you might be thinking.
+Check out top Voice Actor Debbie Irwin who is ideal for luxury brands and high-end retail commercials.
+She has been known to do a pretty amazing Cersei Lannister voice!

 For instance, in a place where a lot of global advertising campaigns occur, the only way to ensure that the accent you’re using will be recognized well by the audience is to tap into localization and transcreation.
 Putting a focus on transcreation can help you in determining what vocal characteristics people from varying areas across the globe like to hear in their regional advertising.